Contact Vicki

 If you have any questions or would just like more information please don't hesitate to get in touch by clicking the button below and filling out the contact form.

-Contact VickiChoosing a care provider for your birth can be a daunting task.
 Many women feel they are going to get a better birth by going with a private Obstetrician, but statistics show that women are more likely to have inductions, interventions or end up with a caesarean by going private, so it is important for you to have a list of questions to ask potential Obstetricians to notice any red flags or areas where your potential care provider may not be the right choice for you.

 Recommendations from friends, family and others (especially on social media) may not be the best way for you to choose your care provider, because they are giving you a recommendation based on their own experience with their own set of circumstances, and we don’t know what those circumstances were.